![]() Kria™ Rebuilding Application Docker Containers Tutorial |

 Built on Target¶

-If the Docker image was built on target, issue below command to see that its present:
+If the Docker image was built on target, issue the following command to see that it is present:

 docker images

-The image can be then ran using docker run command.
+The image can be then run using the docker run

 Built on Host¶